rstowe1/Expensed/README.md

 Mobile Expense Reporting App

-Mobile Expense Reporting App will expedite the return of funds spent by employees on business expenses.
+Mobile Expense Reporting App will expedite the return of personal funds spent by employees on business expenses.
 Business expenses like travel to see a client or buying lunch for the new guy.
 Also long as your expenses are within the IRS guidelines.

 MongoDB, Nodejs, React, Electron, Electron React